shedock/shedock/README.md

 Shedock will generate the most ethically minimal `Dockerfile` for your shell script.
 This means.

 - Automatically detecting and adding your script & shell dependencies to the final Docker image.
-Yes this includes external commands like `curl`, `wget`, `git`, etc.
 - Add only the stuff _absolutely_ required to run your script.
 - This ultimately results in a smaller image size.

 ### You own it

 - Shedock will generate a heavily documented Dockerfile, so that you can understand what's going on.
-- This way shedock encourages users to learn and maintain the `Dockerfile` on their own (for now, we are planning to cover this bridge as well).
+- This way shedock encourages users to learn and maintain the `Dockerfile` on their own (we are planning to cover this bridge as well).

 ### Insights

 - We would be lying to ourselves if we say all edge cases our covered. shedock WILL fail on some weird cases.
-- But we try to figure out what those cases are and generate tips for you.
-So that you can take the best decision.
-Hell you own the script!
+- But we try to figure out what those scenarios are and generate tips for you.
+So that you can take the best decision until shedock becomes capable to fix it.

 ### Easy to use